cloud-barista/cb-tumblebug/docs/feature_guide/existing-csp-res-job-scheduler.md

   "infraNamePrefix": "aws-kr"
 }
 ```
-- Group all VMs into one Infra
+- Group all Nodes into one Infra
 - Improved management convenience
 - Simplified resource structure